Tag: Relationship Advice

 Acting on our feelings with no awareness of her emotional state is a guaranteed path to rejection.

-She Wants Intimacy With A Man Who Holds His Power
+She Wants Intimacy With A Man Who Holds His Agency

 I used to believe that my feelings were my wife’s job to take care of.